Madoff investment scandal: Recovery of funds

 On April 13, 2009, a Connecticut judge dissolved the temporary asset freeze from March 30, 2009, and issued an order for Fairfield Greenwich Group executive Walter Noel to post property pledges of $10 million against his Greenwich home and $2 million against Jeffrey Tucker's.
 Noel agreed to the attachment on his house "with no findings, including no finding of liability or wrongdoing".
 Andres Piedrahita's assets continued to remain temporarily frozen because he was never served with the complaint.
 The principals were all involved in a lawsuit filed by the town of Fairfield, Connecticut, pension funds, which lost $42 million.
 The pension fund case was Retirement Program for Employees of the Town of Fairfield v.
 Madoff, FBT-CV-09-5023735-S, Superior Court of Connecticut (Bridgeport).
 Maxam Capital and other firms that allegedly fed Madoff's fund, which could allow Fairfield to recover up to $75 million, were also part of the dissolution and terms.

 Professor John Coffee, of Columbia University Law School, said that much of Madoff's money may be in offshore funds.
 The SEC believed keeping the assets secret would prevent them from being seized by foreign regulators and foreign creditors.

 The Montreal Gazette reported on January 12, 2010, that there were unrecovered Madoff assets in Canada.

-In December 2010, the widow Barbara Picower and others reached an agreement with Irving Picard to return $7.2 billion from the estate of her deceased husband Jeffrey Picower to other investors in the fraud.
+In December 2010, the widow Barbara Picower and others reached an agreement with Irving Picard to return $7.2 billion from the estate of her deceased husband Jeffry Picower to other investors in the fraud.
 It was the largest single forfeiture in American judicial history.

 In connection with the victim compensation process, on December 14 and 17, 2012, the Government filed motions requesting that the Court find restitution to be impracticable, thereby permitting the Government to distribute to victims the more than $2.35 billion forfeited to date as part of its investigation through the remission process, in accordance with Department of Justice regulations.
 Richard C. Breeden was retained to serve as Special Master on behalf of the Department of Justice to administer the process of compensating the victims through the Madoff Victim Fund.